 See our list of every game available on Google Stadia, which we keep updated regularly.
 Then, check our picks for the best games on Google Stadia overall.
 If you own these games on another platform like Steam, you'll need to re-purchase them to play them on Stadia.

 To get started with Stadia without emptying your gaming budget for the year, we recommend checking out Stadia Pro.
-It's a $9.99/month subscription that gives you access to better game streaming quality, plus a bunch of free Stadia Pro games.
-Currently, you can add over 20 Stadia Pro games to your Stadia library for free, including popular titles like Hitman, PlayerUnknown's Battlegrounds, and Hotline Miami 2: Wrong Number.
+It's a $10/month subscription that gives you access to better game streaming quality, plus a bunch of free Stadia Pro games.
+The service offers at least over 20 games to claim including popular titles like Control Ultimate Edition, Mafia III: Definitive Edition, PlayerUnknown's Battlegrounds, and Saints Row IV: Re-Elected.

 In addition to standalone titles and Stadia Pro, Google Stadia also supports select game subscription services.
 Ubisoft+ on Stadia gives you access to 100 games, including new games like Assassin's Creed: Valhalla and all associated DLC — and you can access them through Stadia.
 We hope that EA Play will also arrive on Stadia at some point, but there's been no word of any plans yet.

-We had high hopes for Google's Stadia Games and Entertainment, its first-party game development studio, after it began acquiring gaming studios like Typhoon Studios.
-Unfortunately, Google has shuttered its development studio without releasing any exclusives, so future Stadia exclusives (if any) will only come from third-party deals.
+We had high hopes for Google's Stadia Games and Entertainment, its first-party game development studio after it began acquiring gaming studios like Typhoon Studios.
+Unfortunately, Google shuttered its development studio without releasing any exclusives, so future Stadia exclusives will only come from third-party deals.
+After the closure, two completely exclusive games released on the platform in 2021 with Pixeljunk Raiders and Hello Engineer.

 At the bare minimum, Google recommends you have speeds of 10 Mbps.
 This will enable you to play in 720p at 60 FPS with stereo audio.
 At 20 Mbps, things are amped up to 1080p, HDR, and 5.1 surround sound.
 Proper surround sound is only possible if your TV supports HDMI eARC connections and is hooked up to the proper AV receiver.